 “Mace” may be an unfamiliar ingredient but it is a great spice to have in your arsenal when you are on the paleo autoimmune protocol (AIP).
 It comes from the webbing that surrounds nutmeg and is compliant on the elimination phase of the protocol.
 Along with the bay leaf, it has a floral essence that adds interest and complexity to what would otherwise be a relatively bland soup.
-With all spices, be sure that you are getting a brand that is certified to be gluten-free, such as this one.
+With all spices, be sure that you are getting a brand that is certified to be gluten-free.

 You can find mace, and other AIP essentials, at the online store made specifically for us, ShopAIP!
 If you haven’t tried them yet, be sure to use the discount code SHOP on your first order.